AngeloGaeta1990/Password_generator/README.md

 **Solution**: During the restyling of the code to meet flake8 rules, the developer in function `update_account`added `not password.secure` instead of just `password.secure`.
 To resolve the issue, remove the `not` keyword.
 1. **Issue**: Selecting more than `30` special characters resulted in an error.
 **Solution**:  Replace `random.sample` with `random.choices` in the `generate_random_special_characters` function.
 Using `random.choices` allows the user to select more characters than the length of the list of special characters.
+1. **Issue**: The developer cloned this repository on a different device.
+When he pushed the commit, he did not realize he had logged in to GitHub with a different account.
+Therefore, two contributors appeared in the repository.
+**Solution**: The developer performed a git hard reset to the last commit of the repository contributor.
+After two days, two contributors still appeared in the repository, suggesting that the issue was unrelated to the GitHub cache.
+The developer deleted the second account from Github, and the second contributor disappeared.

 ## Deployment